conorbmurphy/galvanizereference/README.md

 ### Apache Spark ###

 Apache Spark is a cluster computing platform designed to be fast and general-purpose.
 Spark extends the popular MapReduce model to efficiently support more types of computations, including interactive queries and stream processing.
 Spark is designed to cover a wide range of workloads that previously required separate distributed systems, including batch applications, iterative algorithms, interactive queries, and streaming.
 It powers multiple higher-level components specialized for various workloads, such as SQL or machine learning.
 Spark can sit on top of hadoop.
+Spark is significantly faster than hadoop because it is saving computation in memory rather than to disk and thanks to its understanding of directed, acyclic tasks.

 `pyspark` allows for interaction with Spark within python.
 The Spark stack is as follows:

-* `core`: Spark Core is also home to the API that defines **resilient distributed datasets (RDDs)**, which are Spark’s main programming abstraction.
-RDDs represent a collection of items distributed across many compute nodes that can be manipulated in parallel.
-RDDs are immutable.
-Spark Core provides many APIs for building and manipulating these collections.
+* `core`: Spark Core is also home to the API that defines resilient distributed datasets and dataframe.
-* `Spark SQL`: a package for working with structured data
+* `Spark SQL`: a package for working with structured data.
+It puts a schema on RDDs, enabling you to use SQL and DataFrame syntax.
 * `Streaming`: enables the processing of live streams of data
 * `MLlib`: common machine learning functionality designed to scale
 * `GraphX`: library for manipulating graphs
 * `Cluster managers`: Spark can run over a variety of cluster managers such as Hadoop YARN and Apache Mesos

+**Resilient distributed datasets (RDDs)** are Spark’s main programming abstraction.
+RDDs represent a collection of items distributed across many compute nodes that can be manipulated in parallel.
+RDDs are immutable.
+Spark Core provides many APIs for building and manipulating these collections.
+Use RDDs when you need low-level transformations and actions on your data and are working with unstructured or schema-less data.

+There are two types of operations on your data.
+A **transformation** like `filter` or `map` return a new RDD.
+Its evaluation is **lazy** so it does not take place immediately.
+Rather, an **action** triggers the execution of your transformations.
+This includes operations such as `take` or `collect`.

+Here's some starter code:

+        # Creating RDDs
+        rDD = sc.parallelize(data, 4) # Creates an RDD from data with 4 partitions.
+        rDD2 = sc.textFile('readme.md', 4) # creates and RDD from a text file.
+Can also use s3, hadoop hdfs, etc.

+        # Some transformations
+        rDD.map(lambda x: x*2) # maps a function to the elements rDD.flatMat(lambda x: [x, x+5]) # computes the same as map but flattens the result rDD.filter(lambda x: x % 2 == 0) # returns the element if it evaluates to True rDD.distinct() # returns unique elements

+        # Some actions
+        rDD.reduce(lambda a, b: a * b) # aggregates the datasets by taking two elements and returning one (returns the product of all elements).
+This must be communicative and associative rDD.take(n) # returns first n results
+        rDD.collect() # returns all elements (be careful with this) rDD.takeOrdered(n, key=func)
+        rDD.sortByKey()
+        rDD.reduceByKey()
+        rDD.groupByKey() # be careful since this can move a lot of data

+The other main abstraction is a Spark **DataFrame**, which offers speed-ups over RDDs.
+A **Dataset** is a distributed collection of data.
+A DataFrame is a Dataset organized into named columns.

 A **wide transformation** shuffles data across nodes while a **narrow transformation** keeps the transformation on a given node.
 Using `reduceByKey` is comparable to a shufflesort where you reduce on a node before sending data across nodes.
-When there is data loss, Spark will analyze the **Directed Acyclic Graph (DAG) ** to trace back the analysis to through its dependencies to see where a given partition was loss.
+When there is data loss, Spark will analyze the **Directed Acyclic Graph (DAG)** to trace back the analysis to through its dependencies to see where a given partition was loss.
 This also allows Spark to run operations in parallel.

 **Caching** is an important tool with Spark where you can speed up your analysis by reading data out of memory instead of disk.  **Broadcast variables** allows peer-to-peer transfer to speed up transfering data across nodes.

+Tools like **Ganglia** help monitor EMR activity.

 References
 * [RDD Tranformations](http://spark.apache.org/docs/0.7.3/api/pyspark/pyspark.rdd.RDD-class.html)